-In this study, the impact of feeding strategies encountered in commercial breeders, where does are often reared the same way as the fattening animals, with moderate to severe feed restriction, has been tested.
 Different levels of restriction during 2 separate periods, covering the early-life from 5 to 12 weeks of age have been compared (Fig. 1).
-During the first period of restriction which covers the post-weaning period and lasts for 4 weeks, one group (SR group) received a more drastic restriction than the second group (MR group) (mean quantity of feed: SR group 95 g/d and MR group 120,75 g/d).
+During the first period of restriction which covers the post-weaning period and lasts for 4 weeks, one group (SR group) received a more drastic restriction than the second group (MR group) (quantity of feed: SR group 95 g/d and MR group 120,75 g/d).
 At the beginning of the post-weaning period, mean body weight of does was 832±61 g, equally distributed among SR and MR groups.
-During the first two weeks, from 5 to 6 weeks of age, body weight was similar between group SR and MR (Fig 2), but from 7 weeks of age, does of group MR weighted higher than those of group SR.
+It was observed for the first period that the differences between groups at the beginning of the period were not significant.
+The differences between slopes over time were however significantly different between groups.
+During the first three weeks, from 5 to 7 weeks of age, body weight was similar between group (Fig 2), but from 8 weeks of age, does of group MRR weighted higher than those of group SR (P=0.015).